-How to Apply 1977 Higher School Certificate candidates and tertiary students receiving an allowance were sent forms last October.
-Other students may obtain forms from the Admissions Section or the Student Employment and Scholarships Unit, or from the Regional Director, Department of Education, 323 Castlereagh Street, Sydney, NSW 2000 (phone 218 8800).
-The administrative closing date for 1978 applications is 31 October 1977.
+1978 Higher School Certificate candidates and tertiary students receiving an allowance are sent forms in December/January.
+Other students may obtain forms from the Admissions Section or Student Employment and Scholarships Unit, or from the Regional Director, Department of Education, 323 Castlereagh Street, Sydney, NSW 2000 (phone 2188800).